Zuckerberg acknowledges Facebook erred by not removing a post that urged armed action in Kenosha

 The use of Facebook in encouraging armed people to convene in Kenosha has drawn particularly sharp criticism, including in an internal meeting among employees, according to news reports.

-Hours before Tuesday’s shootings, an administrator of the Kenosha Guard page urged Facebook users to "take up arms and defend out (sic) City tonight from the evil thugs,” according to a review of social media postings by the Atlantic Council’s Digital Forensic Research Lab.
-The post continued, “Nondoubt (sic) they are currently planning on the next part of the City to burn tonight!”
+Hours before Tuesday’s shootings, an administrator of the Kenosha Guard page urged Facebook users to “take up arms and defend out [sic] City tonight from the evil thugs,” according to a review of social media postings by the Atlantic Council’s Digital Forensic Research Lab.
+The post continued, “Nondoubt [sic] they are currently planning on the next part of the City to burn tonight!”

 Facebook has removed the Kenosha Guard page for violating the company’s policies against “dangerous individuals and organizations.”
 The company also called Tuesday’s shooting a “violating event” and deleted affiliated content and accounts, including that of the alleged shooter, who has been charged with first-degree homicide.